pymentor/python-roadmap/README.md

 - `npm install` - downloads all required deps
 - `npm run build` - builds the project - this builds assets, HTML, JS, and CSS into `dist`
-- `npm start` or `npm run start` - runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`
+- `npm run start` - runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

 ### License and Copyright